CasualChaos/prepabear/docs/Mapotofu.md

 ---

 ## Mapo Tofu
 Mapo Tofu is a Chinese dish from Sichuan Province.
 I chose it because it's an uncomplicated stir-fry.
+Serve with rice.

+Servings: 5-6

 ### Ingredients